The Dangers of Methane Gas Poisoning and Exposure

 Characteristics of Methane Gas

 Methane gas is naturally an odorless and colorless gas, which makes it particularly dangerous.
 Like carbon dioxide, it is a greenhouse gas that is also encountered in normal atmospheric conditions at a rate of approximately 2.2 parts per million (ppm).
-Methane that is used for commercial purposes commonly has an added odorant so that workers have a way of identifying a threat in the event of a gas leak.
+Methane that is used for commercial purposes commonly has an added odorant so that people have a way of identifying a threat in the event of a gas leak.

 Risks of Methane Gas Poisoning Exposure